With direct forest access by foot from our hotel gardens, you’re only a hop, skip and a jump away from exploring the New Forest when you stay with us.

 Many of the historic ships are accessible so visitors can get a true sense of what life was like on board.
 While the Mary Rose museum, which reopened to the public in 2016, offers the chance to see this historic Tudor ship up close on three viewing platforms.
 In addition to its maritime attractions Portsmouth is also home to shopping and restaurants at Gunwharf Quays and the Spinnaker tower.

 FIND OUT MORE

-In addition to the 5 adult bicycles we have for hire at the hotel we can also arrange bicycles to be hired and delivered to us from nearby cycle hire companies based locally in The New Forest.
+We can arrange bicycles to be hired and delivered to us from nearby cycle hire companies based locally in The New Forest.
 Plus for guests who are bringing their own bike, we have secure onsite cycle storage available at Woodlands Lodge. (please note there is no delivery available over bank holidays- although hire still possible but please book in advance)

 From the hotel grounds it’s just a short walk through our gardens to access The New Forest.
 There are maps available at reception for some of our suggested trails, which are all friendly for dogs too.
 Or we can arrange for an experienced guide to accompany you and help you to discover a side of The New Forest you may never find on your own.